 The Multidisciplinary Program in Education Sciences, led by IPR Director and economist Diane Whitmore Schanzenbach, offers PhD students integrated training to prepare them to conduct rigorous and relevant education research.
 It offers a unified program of required and optional coursework across a variety of areas, research apprenticeships, seminars, and tuition and research funding opportunities, among others.
 The Institute of Education Sciences in the U.S. Department of Education provides funding.

 The School of Education and Social Policy, led by Dean and IPR Fellow David Figlio, houses a number of IPR graduate RAs in its graduate program on human development and social policy.
 IPR fellows in SESP mentor a number of IPR graduate RAs, and its graduate studies program is currently led by IPR developmental psychobiologist Emma Adam.

 More than half of IPR's graduate RAs come from one of the 30 different departments in Weinberg, including anthropology, earth and planetary sciences, economics, political science, psychology, sociology, and statistics.
 Many IPR fellows in WCAS mentor IPR graduate RAs and are involved with the graduate student programs in their respective departments.

-The Graduate School, led by Dean and IPR Associate Teresa Woodruff, offers a variety of information and tools to enhance the graduate student experience at Northwestern.
+The Graduate School offers a variety of information and tools to enhance the graduate student experience at Northwestern.
 These include Academic Student Services and the GSTS (Graduate Student Tracking System) to keep track of academic progress, milestones, and related academic activity.